Ledzeppelin13/Fintechchar/README.md

   function testGetAdopterAddressByKidIdInArray() public {
     // Store adopters in memory rather than contract's storage address[16] memory adopters = adoption.getAdopters();
-    Assert.equal(adopters[expectedPetId], expectedAdopter, "Foster parent of the expected Kid should be this contract");
+    Assert.equal(adopters[expectedKidId], expectedAdopter, "Foster parent of the expected Kid should be this contract");
   }
 }
 ```